Project Structure

 - Working with API Gateway - Learn how to create APIs

-- Working with DynamoDB - Learn how to create DynamoDB table
+- Working with DynamoDB - Learn how to create DynamoDB tables

 - Linking - Learn how linking automates IAM, permissions, envars and more